Kaiju: Kaijin

-(怪人 lit.
-"Strange person") refers to distorted human beings or humanoid-like creatures.
+Kaijin (怪人 lit.
+'Strange person') refers to distorted human beings or humanoid-like creatures.
 The origin of kaijin goes back to the early 20th Century Japanese literature, starting with Edogawa Rampo's 1936 novel, The Fiend with Twenty Faces.
 The story introduced Edogawa's master detective, Kogoro Akechi's arch-nemesis, the eponymous "Fiend", a mysterious master of disguise, whose real face was unknown; the Moriarty to Akechi's Sherlock.
 Catching the public's imagination, many such literary and movie (and later television) villains took on the mantle of kaijin.
 To be clear, kaijin is not an offshoot of kaiju.
 The first-ever kaijin that appeared on film was The Great Buddha Arrival a lost film, made in 1934.
 After the Pacific War, the term was modernized when it was adopted to describe the bizarre, genetically engineered and cybernetically enhanced evil humanoid spawn conceived for the Kamen Rider Series in 1971.
 This created a new splinter of the term, which quickly propagated through the popularity of superhero programs produced from the 1970s, forward.
 These kaijin possess rational thought and the power of speech, as do human beings.
 A successive kaijin menagerie, in diverse iterations, appeared over numerous series, most notably the Super Sentai programs premiering in 1975 (later carried over into Super Sentais English iteration as Power Rangers in the 1990s).

 This created yet another splinter, as the kaijin of Super Sentai have since evolved to feature unique forms and attributes (e.g., gigantism), existing somewhere between kaijin and kaiju.

-Daikaiju

-Daikaijū (大怪獣 (daikaijuu)) literally translates as "giant kaiju" or "great kaiju".
-This hyperbolic term was used to denote greatness of the subject kaiju, the prefix dai- emphasizing great size, power, and/or status.
-The first known appearance of the term daikaiju in the 20th Century was in the publicity materials for the original 1954 release of Godzilla.
-Specifically, in the subtitle on the original movie poster, Suibaku Daikaiju Eiga (水爆大怪獣映画 (suibaku daikaijuu eiga)), lit.
-"H-Bomb Giant Monster Movie".
-Gamera, the Giant Monster, the first film of the Gamera franchise in 1965, also utilized the term where the Japanese title of the film is Daikaijū Gamera (大怪獣ガメラ (Daikaijuu Gamera)).

 Seijin

-Seijin (星人 lit. "star people"), appears within Japanese words for extraterrestrial aliens, such as Kaseijin (火星人), which means "Martian".
+Seijin (星人 lit. 'star people'), appears within Japanese words for extraterrestrial aliens, such as Kaseijin (火星人), which means "Martian".
 Aliens can also be called uchūjin (宇宙人) which means "spacemen".
 Among the best known Seijin in the genre can be found in the Ultra Series, such as Alien Baltan from Ultraman, a race of cicada-like aliens who have gone on to become one of the franchise's most enduring and recurring characters other than the Ultras themselves.

 Toho has produced a variety of kaiju films over the years (many of which feature Godzilla, Rodan, and Mothra), but other Japanese studios contributed to the genre by producing films and shows of their own: Daiei Film (Kadokawa Pictures), Tsuburaya Productions, and Shochiku and Nikkatsu Studios.